Roman Holiday: Plot

 Joe calls his photographer friend, Irving Radovich, and offers to show "Anya" around Rome, without revealing that he is a reporter and that he knows her true identity.
 Ann cites an important appointment and leaves.
 Joe follows and sees her explore an outdoor market, buy shoes, and get her long hair cut short.
-Joe contrives to meet her on the Spanish Steps and convinces her to spend the day with him, taking her to a street café to meet up with Irving, who takes pictures with a camera concealed in his cigarette lighter.
+Joe contrives to bump into her on the Spanish Steps and convinces her to spend the day with him, taking her to a street café to meet up with Irving, who takes pictures with a camera concealed in his cigarette lighter.
 Ann claims to be playing truant from school.
-When Ann clumsily drives a Vespa through Roman traffic with Joe as a passenger, they are arrested, but Joe and Irving show their "fake" press passes and are released.
+When Ann clumsily drives a Vespa through Roman traffic with Joe as a passenger, they are arrested, but Joe and Irving show their "fake" press passes, claiming Joe and Anya are to be married and are released.
 They tour the Colosseum.
 Joe then takes Ann to the Mouth of Truth and tells her the legend attached to it: if a liar puts their hand in the mouth, it will be bitten off.
 After Ann tries it after hesitating, it is Joe's turn, and he startles her by pretending that his hand has been cut off.

 As they attend a dance on a boat that her barber had invited her to, agents from Ann's government try to forcibly take her back.
-Ann joins Joe, Irving, and the barber to fight them, and smashes a guitar over one of the pursuers heads.
+Ann joins Joe, Irving, and the barber to fight them, and smashes a guitar over one of the pursuers' heads.
 When Joe is knocked into the river, Ann jumps in after him.
 They swim away and kiss as they sit shivering on the riverbank.
 While drying their wet clothes at Joe's apartment, a radio bulletin says that the people of Ann's country are concerned that her illness may be serious.
 Ann asks Joe to drive her to a corner near the embassy, where they kiss again.
-She bids him a tearful farewell.
+She bids him a tearful farewell, commanding him not to follow.

-Upon her return, the princess replies to those attempting to remind her of her duty, "Were I not completely aware of my duty to my family and my country, I would not have come home tonight...or indeed ever again."
+Upon her return, the princess replies to those attempting to remind her of her duty, "Were I not completely aware of my duty to my family and my country, I would not have come back tonight...or indeed ever again."
 Joe tells a disbelieving Hennessy that he did not get the story, but tells Irving he cannot stop him from selling the photographs.
 Joe and Irving attend the rescheduled press conference, to Ann's surprise.
 She asserts her faith in relations between nations just as between people, and Joe assures her that her faith is not misplaced.
-When asked which city she most enjoyed visiting, she begins to say it would be difficult before declaring "Rome.
+When asked which city she most enjoyed visiting, she begins to say it would be difficult to choose before declaring "Rome.
 By all means, Rome."
 Other photographers take pictures with their large press cameras, while Irving makes a show of using his cigarette lighter.
 Ann speaks briefly with each journalist, and Irving presents her with his photographs as a memento of Rome.
 Joe remains behind after everyone else leaves, before walking from the room.